dhruvdhonde/eclipse-simulator/README.md

 - Predictive eclipse timing model
 - Enhanced shading & atmospheric scattering for realism
 - Exportable simulation results (CSV / PNG)

 ---

-## 🪪 License

-This project is licensed under the **MIT License**.
-Free to use, modify, and share for educational and personal purposes.

----